A Moveable Feast: A Revival, a Donation . . . and a New Start?

 Now, it’s early May, and the work is done.
 The two long tracts are tilled and replenished.
 I had the students in the club working away for several months with the hand tools we already owned.
 Then, in winter, I realized that the effort would need a boost, so I bought a small Honda tiller with my classroom money.
 Between the little gas-powered machine and the student-powered shovels and rakes, we got it done.

 As for the future of the Moveable Feast, we don’t have a move-in date for our new campus yet, but the garden is primed and ready for whoever gets it next.
 For now, we’ll either cover the beds (so our work isn’t undone by Mother Nature) or we might plant a few things here at the very end, if the students want to.
-What we will do, long-term, about a garden for ourselves in the future— that remains to be seen.
+What can be done long-term, about a garden for BTW Magnet in the future— that remains to be seen.
 Maybe the Moveable Feast will have a third incarnation in yet another part of town in 2023.